Cerenaut/bilateral-brain/README.md

 - `trainer.py`: used to train and validate
 - `test.py`: used to test

+## Run the system
+The easiest way to run the system in the stereotypical way (as in the section 'The main idea' above), is to use the `train_system.py` script.
+It enables you to run several seeds for each single hemisphere, and then run several seeds on the whole bilateral architecture also.
+It is also quite configurable i.e. different backbones.
+The script depends the base configs and modifies them.

+You can have finer level control, and do different variations, by running `trainer.py` in `arch_single_head` and in `arch_dual_head` and creating new config files as required.

+Examples of how to do that are given below, first in the context of the stereotypical scenario

-### Example of bilateral architecture with specialization
+## Example 1: bilateral architecture with specialization

-As an example, here are step by step instructions to train Left on specific classes and Right on general classes, then put them together into bilateral architecture and train on all class types.
+As an example, here are step by step instructions to train Left on fine classes and Right on coarse classes, then put them together into bilateral architecture and train on all class types.

-This will specialize the left for specific and the right for general classes, using supervised training.
+This will specialize the left for fine and the right for coarse classes, using supervised training.
 As in the paper, you can then apply additional asymmetries to enhance specializations such as sparsity or having hemispheres with asymmetric layer widths.

-#### 1. Train Left on specific/narrow classes (fine labels)
+### 1. Train Left on specific/fine labels

-Go to `classification` folder.
+Go to `arch_single_head` folder.

 Configure the experiment by modifying the `config.yaml` file in the `config/` folder, to:

 - use specific labels (`config/dataset/`), and
-- change the name of the experiments (`config/logger/name`)
+- change the name of the experiments (`config/exp_name`)
-- update the 'mode' hparam appropriately: 'narrow' for fine labels, and 'broad' for coarse labels
+- update `mode` appropriately: `fine` for fine labels, `coarse` for coarse labels or `feature` for the features rather than a prediction
+- update `arch` to set the backbone architecture
+- set `evaluate` to `True` if you want to also test the accuracy after training
+- see `config.yaml` for explanations of other parameters

 Then run:
 ``python trainer.py``

-You can get the test accuracy with `python test.py`.
-First set the correct checkpoint path in the config.

-#### 2. Train Right on general/broad classes (coarse labels)
+#### 2. Train Right on general/coarse labels

-Then do it all again on general labels to train the Right hemisphere.
+Then do it all again on coarse labels to train the Right hemisphere.

 #### 3. Create bilateral architecture

-Go to `hemispheres` folder.
+Go to `arch_dual_heads` folder.
 Configure to use the appropriate checkpoints to load the Left and Right hemispheres.

+- update `mode` to `both`.
+In this case it determins where the output is taken from.
-- update the 'mode' hparam appropriately to 'both', to use both 'fine' and 'coarse' labels
+- update `macro_arch` to `bilateral`
+- set the `farch` and `carch` to the appropriate backbones of `fine` and `coarse` hemispheres respectively
+- set them to be fronzen with `ffreeze` and `cfreeze`

-Set the dataset paths in the config to point to the 'fine' folders and include the path to the raw files.
+- set the dataset paths in the config to point to the `fine` folders and include the path to the raw files.
-The DataModule will then pick up 'fine' labels from the image names and the 'coarse' labels from the raw files.
+The DataModule will then pick up `fine` labels from the image names and the `coarse` labels from the raw files.
 For example:

 ```